 The ALRA encourages carpooling for all officials.
-Carpooling is required for mileage over 50 km. (due to COVID this regulation is suspended for 2021) Where carpooling is employed, travel time will be paid under the following guidelines:
+Carpooling is required for mileage over 50 km.
+Where carpooling is employed, travel time will be paid under the following guidelines:

 - Travel time is only paid to a passenger. - In situations where two (2) or more officials travel together to officiate at the same venue, travel time will be paid to the officials who are passengers at a rate of \$0.10/km when the round-trip distance (to and from the arena that the official is assigned to) is greater than 50 km.